-The Certificate Program in Clinical and Translational Research is designed for physicians, doctorally-trained basic scientists, and students in doctoral programs or medical school.
+The Certificate Program in Clinical & Translational Research is designed for physicians, doctorally-trained basic scientists, and students in doctoral programs or medical school.
 (Note: no longer accepting applicants)

 The School of Public Health offers several opportunities for highly-motivated students to complete dual degree programs at an accelerated pace: